 Step 4.
 Form a tapered body by winding the dubbed thread up the shank to the wing post.
 Apply a small amount of brown dubbing.

-I tie Paradun flies with a slim tapered body, 4-5 turns of hackle that extends just passed the body because these features give me the best results.
+I tie Paradun flies with a slim tapered body and 4-5 turns of hackle that extend just past the body because these features give me the best results.

 Step 5.
 Form the thorax area by winding the dubbed thread on either side of the post.
 Leave a 1mm gap between the thorax and the eye to form the head.